WHS-Robotics-Classes/I2R_Lab_4-3_Servo_Control/README.md

 # Arduino 4.3 - Servo Control
 ## The SG90 Servo is a simple three-wire servo that is simple to use.
-For this assignment you will need to review how to add a library to the Codebender app.
+For this assignment you will need to review how to add a library to the Arduino app.
 ---

 ### Step One: Build the Circuit